Go to the Students section

 For a full sexual health screen, there are services are available in Oxford.
 See Oxfordshire Sexual Health Service.

-If you are applying for an extension of more than one week and have been seen by the surgery for an illness or ongoing medical problem, then the doctor should be able to write a certificate for you.
-You can call reception to request a certificate.
+If you are applying for an extension of (of longer than the grace period) and have been seen by the surgery for an illness or ongoing medical problem, then the doctor should be able to write a certificate for you.
+You can then submit this evidence as part of an Exceptional Circumstances application.